parumahajan/BridgeLabz-Training-AMTPL/README.md

 # 14th October, 2025
 **What I’ve Done:**
-Downloaded Visual Studio, Started with .NET, and read its documentation
+Downloaded Visual Studio, Started with .NET, and read its documentation.

 **What I Will Do Next:**
-Learn the complete fundamentals of .NET, and will practice C#
+Learn the complete fundamentals of .NET, and will practice C#.

 **Issues Faced:** None